What is a tenant ledger? (Your full guide & tips)

 How does a tenant ledger benefit future rental applications?

 A clean tenant ledger shows landlords you’ve always paid on time, making you a stronger candidate for your next rental.
 Many landlords ask for it as part of the rental application process to check your reliability as a tenant.
+After all, past payment behaviour is often the best indicator of future reliability and a solid tenant ledger helps prove that.

 Are tenant ledgers only for rent payments?